Skip to content

 Find the AMI

-You will need to have the AMI (Amazon Machine Image) ready for this next step.
-Select the ParaTools Pro for E4S™ marketplace listing for the image you want, click subscribe, then continue to configuration, select the correct region, and then copy the AMI Id that is provided.
-AMIPNG
+Prepare the AMI (Amazon Machine Image) for the next step.
+Open the ParaTools Pro for E4S™ marketplace listing for the image you want, click Subscribe, click Continue to Configuration, select the correct region, and copy the AMI ID that is displayed.

 Cluster configuration and creation